 So here at IP Australia, we try and help in many different ways.
 We have a series of webinars that you can watch at anytime, all you have to do is jump onto our GoToStage channel and search for IP Australia, and all of our webinars will come up there, and also feel free to ask any questions.
 As the webinar is going on, feel free to call us and email us.
 We also have what's called Trade Mark Assist.
 So if you jump onto our website and you search for Trade Mark Assist, this can help you get started.
 It just covers the basics of searching, goods and services, and you can play around with different words, see if they come up on our register, and that's a really easy way just to get going with whether you want to consider applying for a trade mark.

 And finally, we're here to help, so feel free to contact us.
 We have our customer service number listed on the screen.
 Jump onto our Facebook, our Twitter, LinkedIn, YouTube, we want to engage, so feel free to call us at any time.
-And definitely, if you have any questions right now, feel free just to pop them into the little chat and we'll answer them as we go.

 Thank you Natalia for your presentation today.
 That brings us to the end of the webinar.
 As Natalia has said, if you have any more questions, feel free to send it to email at firstname.lastname@example.org.